adamculp/php-code-quality/README.md

 # php-code-quality
 The objective is to include multiple PHP code quality tools in an easy to use Docker image.
-The tools include PHP static analysis, lines of PHP code report, mess detector, code smell highlighting, copy/paste detection, and the applications compatibility from one version of PHP to another for modernization.
+The tools include PHP static analysis, lines of PHP code report, mess detector, code smell highlighting, copy/paste detection, and the application compatibility from one version of PHP to another for modernization efforts.

-More specifically this includes:
+More specifically the Docker image includes:

+- phpstan/phpstan
 - squizlabs/php_codesniffer
-- phpunit/phpunit
+- phpcompatibility/php-compatibility
 - phploc/phploc
+- phpmd/phpmd
 - pdepend/pdepend
-- phpmd/phpmd
 - sebastian/phpcpd
+- phpmetrics/phpmetrics
+- phpunit/phpunit
 - friendsofphp/php-cs-fixer
-- phpcompatibility/php-compatibility
-- phpmetrics/phpmetrics
-- phpstan/phpstan

 ## Usage